 When they accepted Jesus as their Lord and Savior, we wanted them to feel a dimension was added to their lives by their own free will.
 I didn’t want them to feel as I had growing up: that the faith bore an invisible sign stating “living prohibited”; that everything pleasurable was a sin and forbidden; to feel a great impoverishment, instead of a blossoming and a fulfillment, accompanied by joy.

 When a child is forced to give up what they never had, they often feel cheated, stripped, violated.
 I know–I’ve been there.
 I was cheated of my childhood.
-We allowed out children to do most anything good parents would have permitted.
+We allowed our children to do most anything good parents would have permitted.
 They didn’t feel different from other children.

 Krista has naturally curly, extremely thick hair which tangles easily.
 She is also extremely tender-headed, unfortunately.
 Combing her hair every day was no fun for either of us.
 One day when she was just 3 or 4, she threw her brush down on the floor and shouted, “I HATE my hair!”
 My mother and I both burst out laughing–our sentiments exactly about our own hair!